moizhraj/Programming-Practices/Correlation/README.md

 ```

 This is it.
 You have the correlation id in place for your angular application and have successfully implemented tracking of a request from your UI to API and back.
 This can be further extended if you have another component and by using the same logic of passing the correlation id from request to response.

+###### Note: If you are calling endpoints with different baseUrls that does not expose the header, it will throw you a CORS exception.
+You can filter those API's in the interceptor using the request object.
+We have also not handled validating the correlation id header in our API if its a valid GUID or not and needs to be checked as well.

 ***